yhan/payment.gateway.checkout.com/README.md

 The coding is entirely test driven.

 ## Coverage
-Excluding performance tests assembly, Code coverage: 81.28%.
+Excluding performance tests assembly, Code coverage: 83.05%. (report on PaymentGateway.coveragexml in the root folder)

 Non covered codes are:
  - API bootstrap